Drug interactions between ergotamine and fluconazole

 Applies to: ergotamine

-Grapefruit juice may increase the blood levels and effects of certain medications such as ergotamine.
+Grapefruit juice may increase the blood levels of certain medications such as ergotamine.
 You may want to limit your consumption of grapefruit and grapefruit juice during treatment with ergotamine.
-However, if you have been regularly consuming grapefruit or grapefruit juice with ergotamine, do not alter the amounts of these products in your diet without first talking to your doctor or other healthcare professional.
+However, if you have been regularly consuming grapefruit or grapefruit juice with the medication, then it is advisable for you to talk with your doctor before changing the amounts of these products in your diet, as this may alter the effects of your medication.
 Contact your doctor if your condition changes or you experience increased side effects.
 Orange juice is not expected to interact.

 Therapeutic duplication warnings